lattic/ESPnow-MQTT-HomeAssistant-Gateway/README.md

 Winner winner chicken dinner - sensor device in Living Room reports 3.73V (16.7%) after 185 days on - that is "OK for me" ;-)

 <img width="742" alt="Screenshot 2023-04-13 at 12 12 54" src="https://user-images.githubusercontent.com/46562447/231742020-051a1af2-a520-42f8-b094-59e76f468801.png">

+<br><br>
+<h2> Update 2023-07-09: </h2>
+<h3> LoRa is here! </h3>
+Sender can use ESPnow or/and LoRa for long range communication.
+Time/power penalty applies.</br>
+Receiver: it shall be separate device (gateway for LoRa) due to long time needed for communication with LoRa transciever